September Song: Use in other media

 "September Song" was used as diegetic music in the 1950 film September Affair.
 The song is used in the 1987 Woody Allen film Radio Days; Allen has stated that the song may be the best American popular song ever written.

+Milton Berle sang "September Song" when he hosted an infamously bad 1979 episode of Saturday Night Live; producer Lorne Michaels claimed that Berle loaded the audience with friends and family, who gave him a standing ovation.